WilliamY97/LearningJournal/Infrastructure/AWS/Amazon EC2.md

 - Click on “Edit Storage”
 - Increase the storage size to x GB
 - Click on the “Review and Launch” button again.

+## Launch

+Click on the “Launch” button to launch your GPU instance.

+AWS will ask if you’d like to specify an authentication key pair.
+In this case the AMI has a pre-configured user account and password, so you can select “Proceed without a key pair” and click the “Launch Instances” button.

+Click the “View Instances” button to go to the EC2 Management Console and watch your instance boot.